Leave of Absences & Withdrawal from Program

 - The Leave of Absence Agreement will be signed by the Department Chair/Program Director and the student.

-- Once signed, the Leave of Absence agreement will be forward to the Dean of the School of Health Sciences.
+- Once signed, the Leave of Absence agreement will be forwarded to the Associate Dean of the School of Health Sciences.

 - Students will be required to demonstrate maintenance of competency to resume progression in the program.